ITSM

 4. Certified Information Systems Security Professional (CISSP)

-While CISSP is primarily a security cert, it complements IT audit work by providing strong technical foundations.
+While CISSP is primarily a security certification, it complements IT audit work by providing strong technical foundations.
 Many senior auditors and security consultants hold both CISA and CISSP to cover both audit processes and in-depth technical reviews.

 5. ISO/IEC 27001 Lead Auditor